Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Making your mark on the world is hard.
-If it were easy, everybody would do it."
+> "You have to make time, even for something as universal as staring at the stars."
-> — **Barack Obama**
+> — **W.P.
+Kinsella**

 ---